arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_Adding Customer.cs model class as a link_

 	By adding the Customer class as a link, your application will be using the same model class from the Web API service.
-This class will serve as data contract between the Web API service and the Style UI app.
+This class will serve as data contract between the Web API service and the Windows Store app.

 1. Right-click the **DataModel** project folder in the Solution Explorer and select **Add | Class**.
 Name it _CustomersWebApiClient.cs_.